bnowack/backbone-php/README.md

         }

-* Permissions consist of a resource pattern and optional read/write-restrictions (stored in config)
+* Permissions consist of read/write access patterns and optional restrictions (stored in config)

         {
             "id": "edit-everything",